 I studied many different styles of hatha yoga throughout my life.
 My teaching style reflects my background in Iyengar Yoga, the Ashtanga Yoga of Baba Hari Das, the Ashtanga Yoga of Patthabi Jois, Integral Yoga, Phoenix Rising Yoga Therapy and Dance.

 My teaching experience through the past 3+ decades has included time at CSE, the Oracle Corporation, Stanford Research International (SRI), Stanford University, the Harker School, Yoga is Youthfulness, Willow Glen Yoga, Los Gatos Park and Recreation, Corporate Power Camp Retreats, American Musical Theater, and various local gyms, small companies, and schools in the Bay Area.

 I am a certified yoga therapist (C-IAYT) through the International Association of Yoga Therapy, and in my yoga therapy practice I use yoga and mindfulness practices to support my clients to achieve the best quality of life possible.
-From 2003 through 2018, and beginning again in 2021, I have led yoga retreats in the Santa Cruz mountains at the Quaker Retreat Center and the Land of Medicine Buddha.
+From 2003 through 2018, and beginning again in 2021, I have led yoga retreats in the Santa Cruz mountains at the Sequoia Retreat Center, the Quaker Retreat Center and the Land of Medicine Buddha.

 I am a lifelong dancer and lover of all things dance, theater, and music.
 I am an avid participant and certified facilitator of a popular system of expressive arts improvisation called InterPlay.
-I live with my fiancé, Stu, in Aptos, California and am delighted to be able to walk to the beach almost every day, work in our garden, and enjoy good music, friends and family, healthy delicious food, and lots of laughter.
+I live with my husband, Stu, in Aptos, California and am delighted to be able to walk to the beach almost every day, work in our garden, and to enjoy good music, friends and family, healthy delicious food, and lots of laughter.